-Writing a Cover Letter?
+Writing a Good Cover Letter?
 Don’t Make These Stupid Mistakes

 Writing a cover letter is one of the more difficult steps in applying for a job.
 It takes time, even if it’s just a few minutes, to tailor the message to your future employer.
 It’s your chance to sell yourself, to grab the hiring manager’s attention.
-If you’re applying for multiple jobs, this can be a time-consuming project.
+If you’re applying for multiple jobs, writing a good cover letter can be a time-consuming project.

 If you’re going to do it, do it right.

 Take the time from the start to write a killer cover letter, so you aren’t wasting your time sending out cover letters that go straight to the trash.
 Here are some tips to consider while writing a cover letter.

 Try and find the name and title of the hiring manager who will be reading your application.
 If no name or title is available, make sure to stick with gender-neutral pronouns.
 “Dear Hiring Manager” will suffice.
 “Misses, or Mister” comes off as stiff and outdated.

 Make sure to address the cover letter to someone, don’t leave the header blank.
 If you have a header you use for your resume (and you should) copy the exact same format for your cover letter.
 It should include your name, email, phone, and website, if applicable.